simonppg/Break_it_all/README.md

 - android sdk version 30
 - android ndk

-You can stall android studio with this commands:
+You can install android studio with this commands:

 ```shell
 sudo add-apt-repository ppa:maarten-fonville/android-studio